appbaseio/Docs/content/docs/hosting/Apps.md

 ---
 title: 'Apps'
 meta_title: 'Apps'
-meta_description: 'Easy to get started.
-No credit card required.'
+meta_description: 'Appbase.io Apps allow you to get the best of Elasticsearch without the cost of running a full cluster.
+Free for up to 10K records and 100K monthly API calls.'
 keywords:
     - clusters
     - appbaseio